home-assistant/home-assistant.io/source/_integrations/usb.markdown

 - On Linux, devices are detected as soon as they are plugged in.

-- On Window and Mac OS, devices are detected at startup and hourly.
+- On Windows and Mac OS, devices are detected at startup and hourly.

 ## Configuration